arlo-lib/ARLO/README.rst

     pip3 install -e /path/to/ARLO

-If you don't have mujoco installed you need to `install <https://mujoco.org/download>`_ it.
+If you don't have MuJoCo installed you need to `install <https://mujoco.org/download>`_ it.
 Moreover Python >= 3.7 is needed.

 Running Experiments